Dr Bridie is an internationally recognised expert in psychology of young people’s driving behaviour, and

 Road safety and learner drivers.

-Natalie will be presenting some of her research findings regarding Queensland learner drivers, including how they perceive what is being taught by professional instructors and their driving behaviours and safety attitudes, at this event.
-This is an interactive session with Natalie also hoping to hear the experiences and knowledge from experts in the driver training field.
-This invaluable expertise cannot be found elsewhere, and she looks forward to meeting and chatting in greater detail.
+The morning session involved Natalie presenting some of her research findings regarding Queensland learner drivers, including how they perceive what is being taught by professional instructors and their driving behaviours and safety attitudes.
+This was an interactive session with Natalie as she encouraged open discussion to share the experiences and knowledge from experts in the driver training field.
+This invaluable expertise cannot be found elsewhere, and she looks forward to meeting again in the enar future.

 Dr Bridie Scott-Parker, and Natalie Watson-Brown,